ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/jupyter_notebooks.md

 Jupyter notebooks are a literate-programming format that allows text and runnable code to be combined in a single document.
-They provide the ability to write documentation pages that show the actual use of the `virtual_rainforest` project along with outputs and figures.
+They provide the ability to write documentation pages that show the actual use of the `virtual_ecosystem` project along with outputs and figures.
 They are also an invaluable tool for sharing design and troubleshooting investigations.
 The [Jupyter project](https://jupyter.org/) provides many different tools for working with notebooks, including the main `jupyter` program and a